 As we continue praying to Allah, wishing health and safety to our close ones.
 And the virus continues to spread among countries.
 Undoubtedly, such majors reforms in the world are part of God’s plan.
 Wishing perhaps to set us on a slightly different path than our current one.

 Anyway, staying at home gives us a unique opportunity to take some time exploring the history and culture of wonderful iconic mosques around the world!

 Among the mosques of the northern hemisphere, the palatial Heart of Chechnya mosque (also known as the Akhmad Kadyrov mosque) is certainly one that will leave you breathless where you stand.
-Though built in relatively recent times and thus, without a lengthy history, the regality of this architectural chef-d’oeuvre leaves tourists and worshippers alike in awe.

 In 2013, the mosque was designated for an official vote to elect 10 visual symbols of Russia.
-In this competition for the most impressive and representative architecture in the country, the mosque took second place with 36,8 million votes, only 700,000 votes behind the Kolomna Kremlin.
+In this competition for the most impressive and representative architecture in the country.
+The mosque took second place with 36,8 million votes, only 700,000 votes behind the Kolomna Kremlin.

 This mosque is a modern architectural tribute to the most important sites in Islam, as well as a visual reminder of the prodigious history of Islam to the people of Chechnya.
 The proud people whole-heartedly venerate this mosque as it allows them to be reminded of the roots of Islam in their prayer and of the great deeds of our beloved Prophet Muhammed (SAW).